uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Public Transit

-There are two primary transit options in downtown Toronto, which connect to other transit agencies in nearby cities
+There are two primary transit options in downtown Toronto, which connect to other transit agencies in nearby cities.

 #### Toronto Transit Commission

+This system of subways, streetcars, and buses is the primary public transit option within the cities

 #### GO Transit

 ### Cycling

 ### Cars

+#### Car-share programs

+#### Taxis, Uber, and Lyft

 ## UofT Services